yuhang2685/LeetCode-NoteBook-Python3/README.md

 it trains us to get used to the real interview scene.

 On the other hand,
-remember our goal is to get the problem-solving ability throught the training.
+remember our goal is to get the problem-solving ability through the training.
 Our time is valuable, we have to spend our time wisely.
-We do not have to beat every question during the training by ourselves.
+We do not have to beat every question by our own during the training.
-No one knows everything when he is new.
+No one knows everything when he is growing.
-The failure guides us to the next success by showing what knowledge do we need to make up, and what skills do we need to spend your time for.
+The failure guides us to the next success by showing what knowledge do we need to make up, and what skills do we need to spend our time for.
-See "How to check with other solutions".
+See *How to check with other solutions*.

 ## How to come up with own solutions